I’m very pleased to announce that a little program of mine called

 by default), and on most modern systems you cannot map the zero-page

-(or other low pages), consult sysctl vm.mmap_min_addr for this.
+(or other low pages), consult sysctl vm.mmap_min_addr

 (This is to foil attempts to map code to the zero-page to take